-The EPA is working with the current site owners who have liability for the site contamination, to determine the extent of the contamination and a testing program has been developed in consultation with health experts and engineers.
+The current site owners have liability for the site contamination and a testing program has been developed in consultation with health experts and engineers to determine the extent.

 The area is bounded by South Road to the east, Daws Road to the south, Carramar Avenue to the west and Dunorlan Road to the north.

-Technical reports on this investigation are available on the EPA's Public Register.
-For information on how you can view or obtain a copy, click here.
+Technical reports on this investigation are available on the public register.

 Letters to residents

 How did the EPA become aware of groundwater contamination coming from 1102 South Road Edwardstown?